 What is AgDiscovery?

-Iowa's AgDiscovery program helps teenagers learn about careers in Veterinary Medicine, Animal Science, Laboratory Technology and Wildlife Ecology.
+Iowa's AgDiscovery program helps teenagers in 9-11th grade learn about careers in Veterinary Medicine, Animal Science, Laboratory Technology and Wildlife Ecology.
 Students live on the Iowa State University campus and learn from university professors, scientists who work for the U.S. government, and local agricultural producers and animal welfare and management organizations.